Voices of Feminism 2011

-Texas Tech University Women's Studies Program is proud to celebrate young women in the Lubbock community.
-This year's performance is organized by Women’s Studies Affiliated Faculty Sara Peso White PhD (ABD) celebrating women in history by reflecting on writings by women that speak to issues of concern for all.
+Texas Tech University Women's & Gender Studies is proud to celebrate young women in the Lubbock community.
+This year's performance is organized by Women's Studies Affiliated Faculty Sara Peso White PhD (ABD) celebrating women in history by reflecting on writings by women that speak to issues of concern for all.

 This event is FREE and open to the public.

 February 4, Friday | TTU Student Union Bldg.
 (Matador Room) | 5:00 p.m.

 Voices of feminism celebrates the voices of women in our community through the voices and poems of various women throughout our histories.

 - “I am a Woman” Written by Melin W (unknown)

 - “Disappearing Acts” by Kizzy age 16 from Girls Speak Out (Johnston; 2005)

 - “Girlfriends” by Andrea R. Canaan Making Face, Making Soul: Haciendo Caras (1990)

 - “Perhaps The World Ends Here” by Joy Harjo from How We Became Human (2002)